christopherseaman/ds217_25f_final/HINTS.md

-# Troubleshooting Tips: Final Exam
+# Hints & Troubleshooting: Final Exam

-Common issues and solutions for the Chicago Beach Weather Sensors analysis.
+Common issues, solutions, and hints for the Chicago Beach Weather Sensors analysis.

+---

+## Q6 Feature Selection Hints

+When preparing features for modeling, you'll need to exclude non-predictive columns.
+For this dataset, consider excluding:

+- **Identifiers:** `Measurement ID`, `Measurement Timestamp Label`
+- **Categorical text:** `Station Name`, `Precipitation Type` (unless you one-hot encode them)
+- **The target variable** and any features derived from it

+Use `df.select_dtypes(include=[np.number])` to select only numeric columns, then manually exclude the target.

 ---